'Cara e Courage': Leonardo threatens Regina | come around

 In ‘Cara e Coragem’, Regina (Mel Lisboa) tells Leo (Ícaro Silva) that the plan was closed with Angelo (João Campos), and that Samuel (Alejandro Claveaux) was joking into the story — Photo: TV Globo

-She says the deal was done with Angelo, and that Samuel entered the story unintentionally.
+She says that the deal was done with Angelo, and that Samuel entered the story unintentionally.

 “Angelo was supposed to do everything I asked, but Samuel got in our way.
 It wasn’t my fault, Leo,” she says.